Studying Atomic Nuclei while Reaching for the Stars

 Graduate Studies in Nuclear Structure and Nuclear Astrophysics

 Become a part of our team.
 Exciting research projects are waiting for you.
-To find out more, visit our "Research" page.
+To find out more, contact our faculty (see Personnel → Faculty).
 To apply as a gradudate student in the Physics Program at Florida State University, click here.

 FSU graduates talk about their graduate-research experience at the Fox Lab.